kala13x/slog/README.md

 - `slog_trace()`
 - `slog_fatal()`

-Each macro take A formated string.
+Each macro takes a formated string.
 Format tags prototype follows the same rules as the C standard library function `printf()`.

 Bellow we provide an example that logs a debug message: